GregUtas/robust-services-core/docs/RSC-POTS-Application.md

 scenario, followed by a context trace (a summary of socket activity, incoming and outgoing messages, internal events, and the event handlers that were invoked).

-The [traffic](/input/traffic.txt) script (`>read traffic`) launches a thread that initiates, answers, and releases calls, initially at a rate of 150 per minute.
-The call rate can be increased to the point where the system enters overload, which on my PC occurs when the rate reaches about 18,000 calls per minute (`>traffic rate 18000`).
+The [traffic](/input/traffic.txt) script (`>read traffic`) launches a [thread](/an/PotsTrafficThread.h)that initiates, answers, and releases calls, initially at a rate of 150 per minute.
+The call rate can be increased to the point where the system enters overload, which on my PC occurs when the rate exceeds about 18,000 calls per minute (`>traffic rate 18000`).
 Whatever the current call rate, you can observe the system's behavior with commands such as `>status`, `>sched show`, and `>traffic profile`.

 ## Configuring User Profiles